ede73/diagrammer/README.md

 ## GraphRoot
 Represents the diagram/graph and necessary properties excluding Links (stored separately)

-Holds all the objects and rootnodes.
-The diagram may have more than one root node, not all visualizers support these though!
+Holds all the objects and rootvertices.
+The diagram may have more than one root vertex, not all visualizers support these though!

 It also holds the chosen generator (e.g. graphviz) / visualizer (e.g. circo).

-It has list of nodes marked equal - if any.
+It has list of vertices marked equal - if any.

 Which direction the graph is to be drawn - if specified.

-What's the current default shape - only used during parsing the diagrammer languge while generating Nodes.
+What's the current default shape - only used during parsing the diagrammer languge while generating Vertexs.

 AST/Model note.
 Links are not stored in GraphRoot, but separately!
 Why?
-It's easier to handle them in the generators and nodes and links are output separately to separate sections anyway.
+It's easier to handle them in the generators and vertices and links are output separately to separate sections anyway.

 GraphRoot:
-- OBJECTS[Node(a), SubGraph(Node(b), Node(c), Node(d), Group(Node(f), Node(g)))]
+- OBJECTS[Vertex(a), SubGraph(Vertex(b), Vertex(c), Vertex(d), Group(Vertex(f), Vertex(g)))]
-- ROOTNODES[Node, SubGraph] # this graph has two root nodes
+- ROOTVERTICES[Vertex, SubGraph] # this graph has two root vertices
 - generator digraph
 - visualizer circo
 - shape ..